sepsis-omics/tutorials/docs/modules/salmon/index.md

 ##Input

 * RNA-seq reads in FASTA/FASTQ format
-* Reference in FASTA format -- need to get the ecoli transcriptome - containing genes and RNAs
+* Reference in FASTA format -- need to get the Ecoli transcriptome - containing genes and RNAs

 how to get?

 ```genbank2fasta.pl < file.gbk > file.ffn
 ```

 get these files from [Nectar container] - how to scp these in using terminal